Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cubs pitching staff ranks 20th in MLB.

-- The Cubs have a 4.13 team ERA that ranks 14th across all league pitching staffs.
+- The Cubs' 4.14 team ERA ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to surrender 153 home runs (1.1 per game), the fifth-fewest in the league.
+- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (156 total, 1.1 per game).

-- Assad (3-2) takes the mound for the Cubs in his eighth start of the season.
-He's put together a 2.69 ERA in 87 2/3 innings pitched, with 67 strikeouts.

-- In his last appearance on Saturday, the right-hander went eight scoreless innings against the Cincinnati Reds while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.